wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

    curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/
    ```

-* To view the data in the streams being written, you can refer to the SDS part of this documentation.
+* To view the data in the streams being written, refer to the SDS part of this documentation.

 * To egress the data to OSIsoft Cloud Services or the PI System, see the egress documentation or quick starts.